F5Networks/f5-openstack-docs/LBaaS-Deployment-Guide.md

 detailed instructions on how to preparing images for OpenStack, deploy instances, and configure BIG-IP in a virtual environment.

-#### BIG-IP Setup for Use with Big-IQ

-If you are deploying a BIG-IP VE for each tenant and are using BIG-IQ, then there are certain customization options available for how the BIG-IQ “discovers” the BIG-IP.

 ##### Network Naming